 You may have the best product, packaging and price, but if it’s out of reach of customers, you’re in for a dilemma!
 So make sure you find the perfect location suited for your type of product.

 The place for a product is where the retailer conducts business with its customers.
-While most of us think it’s a physical location such as a brick-and-mortar store or a shopping stall at a street market, it can also be the location of a product on another company’s online catalog or an e-store.
+While most of us think it’s a physical location such as a brick-and-mortar store or a shopping stall at a street market, it can also be the location of a product on another company’s online catalog, platform or an e-store.

 Promotion is the last, but certainly not the least, of the marketing principles.
 Promotion has to do with knowing how to effectively communicate and spark an interest in your product with your customers.

 These tactics can include sales promotions, in-store merchandising, face-to-face marketing, and publicity.

 You can also use these different methods at different times, depending on your objectives, which could be introducing your customers to a new product, trying to increase sales, product positioning, or retaliating to direct completion.

-It’s not possible to launch retail marketing campaigns without a plan and get everything to work out.
+It’s not possible to launch a retail marketing campaign without a plan and get everything to work out.
 It won’t.

 Apart from the right tools, there are three key elements needed before you think about launching any retail marketing initiative: